Instead of complaining that the walk-in client only wanted a quote and won’t buy, invite him on a tour of the showroom as the quote is prepared.

 I tend to see this mind-set aplenty at fuel stations-the tendency by fuel attendants to frown upon the client who wants to inflate his tires only.
 Preference is given to the one who has come to fuel; most probably it’s because he is generating income as opposed to the one inflating tires whose just adding costs by engaging staff in a non-income generating activity.
-Whatever, the reason however, fuel stations lose out aplenty owing to this discrimination.
+Whatever the reason, however, fuel stations lose out aplenty owing to this discrimination.
 And it’s not just them: every job we love has a component in it we don’t.
 It’s just the way life is-the yin and yang I suppose.

 Sales people detest doing reports; yet without them, being assisted is difficult and monitoring their own progress impossible.
 In fact, many who feel the burden of the job usually lack reports with which they can quantify their progress and points of weakness that can be worked on.
-Truly exemplary salespeople have a scientific method to the â”madness”.
+Truly exemplary salespeople have a scientific method to the madness.
 They can give you their conversion ratios with detailed accuracy, for instance.
 Some library assistants and supermarket aisle attendants, detest being asked the location of a book or product respectively because, they argue, “can’t the customers read the signs?
 It clearly says there Science Fiction (or Detergents).
-Why are they asking me?”.
+Why are they asking me?”
 They may win the argument but lose the sale through lost sales from customers or prospects who feel spited by their demeanour.

 This realization should be exciting news and progressive salespeople know this.
 And so, there are those who have staffed that thing they detest: like having someone else do the proposals.
-This delegation however ends with authority not accountability.
-The accuracy (of lack thereof) of the proposal lays squarely with the salesperson.
+This delegation however ends with responsibility not accountability.
+The accuracy (or lack thereof) of the proposal lays squarely with the salesperson.
 Others have seen the silver lining in the cloud and so they invite the walk-in client who asked for a quote to spare a few minutes to come see the products in the showroom knowing that this demonstration of interest in the prospect is an investment in the most rewarding asset-human interaction.
 And this gesture may be the one that tilts the balance in their favour when the decision is being made about the quote to go with.

 And in case you are wondering, the fourth fuel station had a functioning pressure pump and the attendant happily guided and me to a stop just in front of it and proceeded to inflate all the tires.
 Two sales happened.
-Not only did I tip him, I also fuelled there.
+Not only did I tip him, I also fueled there.